 D.L.
-Pughe is a writer and artist currently living part of the year in Iowa City, IA and in Berkeley, CA.
+Pughe is a writer and artist currently living in Berkeley, CA.

 For 12 years prior to coming to Iowa, Pughe was Director of Exhibitions for The Fine Arts Museums of San Francisco (the de Young Museum and California Palace of the Legion of Honor Museum) where she helped amazing teams produce major exhibitions along with small scholarly shows and manage the permanent collection galleries.
 She also worked for 7 years at The Lawrence Hall of Sciences, a children’s museum and learning center that is part of the University of California at Berkeley.

 Pughe has built displays and miniature tableaus for the Iowa City Library, University of Iowa Hospitals, and the Imagination Station.
 She built a collaborative project: a Miniature Natural History Museum and Laboratory with Diorama Divas: Angela Zirbes, Emily Buck, Xin Xu, and Stella Schultz.
 A novel she wrote about the natural world and a group of young women who are similarly making a miniature museum is called The Country Where I Solved My Discontent.

 This is awesome!